 Most years we offer travel experiences.
-Trips are currently paused due to the COVID-19 pandemic, but we will update this information as it becomes safe to travel again.
+Not all trips are offered every year, please see the upcoming travel page for this year's offerings.
 We frequently offer trips associated with the following courses:

 ABEC 351: Zoo Exhibitry

 Students interested in working in zoos, can register for Zoo Exhibitry (ABEC 351), a one-credit course.
 Students enrolled in this course travel to numerous zoos during fall or spring break to learn about and critically evaluate zoo design.
 Each year the trip is focused on a different set of zoos and students can take the course multiple times.

 This field course will focus on the complex desert ecosystems of the United States and conservation efforts.
 A week of summer travel will include visits to National Parks and Wildlife Refuges, Nature Preserves, and remote field study sites.
 Students will experience desert wildlife, speak with local conservation experts, and try to understand more about the complex issues associated with desert conservation.

 ABEC 403: Tropical Ecology and Conservation

 This 1-credit field course involves travel to Belize over spring break.
 Students will explore the wildlife and habitats of northern Belize, while staying a field stations and ecolodges.
 The area is home to nearly 400 bird species and over 70 types of mammals – including the largest population of jaguars in Belize - as well as numerous reptiles, amphibians, and insects.
 Students will be expected to read several short papers before and during the trip, participate in discussions, and keep a daily journal/field notebook.
 At the end of the trip, each student will write a short, reflective paper on one aspect of the experience.

 ABEC 404: Wildlife Ecology and Conservation in Africa